 The delivered cost of woody biomass to a facility is the sum of the amount paid to buy the wood from the original owner (procurement), the harvest cost, and the transportation cost.
-Although rail transportation could be used in some cases, woody biomass is typically transported by truck.
+Although rail transportation is common on facilities located on major rail lines, woody biomass is typically transported by truck (and that is the convention used in this analysis).
 The cost of transportation depends on the time it takes a truck to travel from the harvest site to the facility.
+A simpler analysis could calculate transportation cost as a function of distance rather than transportation time.
+However, transportation costs per mile tend to decrease as road infrastructure improves.
 Haul times to the central delivery point in each county are calculated using a software program called ArcGIS Network Analyst Extension (Figure 1).

 Assuming that haulers drive the speed limit on the quickest route available to them, we calculate total transportation times for the forested areas around the delivery point, and then increase haul times (and thus costs) by 25 percent to account for delays, such as traffic and stops.
-These haul-time areas delineate potential "woodsheds" or areas that can provide wood for a specific community or biomass user.
+These haul-time procurement zones delineate potential "woodsheds" or areas that can provide wood for a specific community or biomass user.
 If demand is established in more than one area in proximity, woodsheds can overlap, causing competing demand for biomass.